 Outcomes: Students will be able to identify critical differentiating aspects of employment relations systems in the developed world and common pro and con arguments regarding proposed solutions to substandard working conditions in the developing world.

 SET YOURSELF APART IN A COMPETITIVE JOB MARKET with a master's degree in human resources from Loyola University Chicago's Quinlan School of Business.
 This is a great place to start.

 All graduate programs in the Quinlan School of Business are on the quarter system.
-Beginning Fall 2022, students will be able to start Quinlan graduate programs in the Spring and Fall Quarters.
+New students can start Quinlan graduate programs in the Fall and Spring Quarters.